 Members of European Parliament gave their support to help enforce the tools TCC-SCV has come up with and extend the work to other EU countries in future.
 The European Commission informed the participants about the EU measures already in place that have to be pursued, while the Maltese authorities assured that the issue would be given further visibility and endorsement during Malta’s Presidency of the EU.

 More to come about the two events in the next TCC-SCV Newsletter, which will be published in August 2016.

 Skippers of Small Commercial Vessels working without borders

 TCC-SCV is an EU project funded through the Erasmus + Key Action 2 Strategic Partnership program that ran for two years from 1st September 2014 until 31st August 2016.

-The TCC-SCV project will analyse and compare the skipper qualifications for small commercial vessels (up to 24 meters or 200GT) of six EU Member States and summarise its commonalities in a new European Common Core Curriculum.
-This Core Curriculum will then be presented in two other EU Member states to build the base of their new qualifications.
+The TCC-SCV project analysed and compared the skipper qualifications for small commercial vessels (up to 24 meters or 200GT) of seven EU Member States and summarised their commonalities in a new European Common Core Curriculum.
+This Core Curriculum was presented in two other EU Member states to build the base of their new qualifications.